manifoldfinance/.github/CODE_OF_CONDUCT.md

 ### Conquest’s Second Law.

-1. Everyone is conservative about what he knows best.
+1. Everyone is conservative about what they know best.

-2. Any organization not explicitly right-wing sooner or later becomes left-wing.
+2. Any organization that is not explicitly right-wing eventually becomes left-wing.

 3. The simplest way to explain the behavior of any bureaucratic organization is to assume that it is controlled by a cabal of its enemies.